PKSpeleo/telegram-bot/README.md

 - [ ] Update Documentation to collect all necessary information about how to start this bot (with auto deploy) on fresh VPS.
 - [x] Implement logging to Bosses private chat that someone using the Bot.
 - [x] Implement same logging to local file on server (with write queue).
-- [ ] Lunch console commands and parse the result by Bot command form Boss
+- [x] Lunch console commands and parse the result by Bot command form Boss
-- [ ] Implement Wireguard config file reading and writing (add fake user)
+- [x] Implement Wireguard Config File Parser and Serializer
 - [ ] Explore commands to update Wireguard
+- [ ] Implement adding new user and rebooting Wireguard
 - [ ] Generate new user data (config for server and for user)
 - [ ] Implement whole flow of the user creation with Bot

 ### Known problems
 - [ ] Figure out with wired behaviour when admin post and call /commands in Channels comments (works fine for users)
+- [ ] Need to refactor monster [Wireguard Config File Parser and Serializer](https://github.com/PKSpeleo/telegram-bot/blob/master/src/wireguard/wireguardUtils.ts)

 ## Preparation.
 This BOT supposed to bi started on VPS servers with Ubuntu 20.